WebberZone/top-10/readme.txt

 * Bug fixes:
 	* Attachments now work with the widget and elsewhere
 	* New tracker now works when jQuery is loaded in the footer
+	* Don't add tracker code when previewing in customizer
+	* Doesn't report an error if no author is assigned to a post

 * Deprecated:
 	* `tptn_add_tracker` and `tptn_add_viewed_count` have been deprecated.
 These should no longer be needed with the new tracker option.